- Garden / Landscaping / Patio — 246

 - Car parts are made from it, such as the body parts of trucks and buses.

 - Oftentimes commercial buildings have an outer layer of this steel, which is frequently made by Metro steel, located mostly on the walls and pillars.
 This is to protect the structure from rust and corrosion.
 Another good thing about this type of steel is that the typical appearance of it gives the constructed buildings the capability to merge with the surrounding structures.

 - Presently the coverings of gutters and manholes on roads are also made from galvanizing steel.
-Its anti-rust properties really come in handy here, where these items will likely be coming into frequent contact with water, not just due to natural elements, but also do to the proximity of the underground sewers and waste pipelines.
+Its anti-rust properties come in handy here, where these items will likely be coming into frequent contact with water, not just due to natural elements, but also due to the proximity of the underground sewers and waste pipelines.

 - This type of steel is also used extensively in the manufacturing of steel nails by use of the hot dipping method, which all steel companies, Metro steel included are very familiar with.